stevenhuang010/Interactive-Sudoku-Solver/README.md

 # Play-Sudoku-Solver
 This is a graphical user interface where users can play Sudoku.
-Additionally, users have to ability to make the program solve the board for them using a Sudoku solving backtracking algorithm; this algorithm is shown step-by-step so users can understand and picture how it works.
+Additionally, users have to ability to make the program automatically solve the board using a Sudoku solving backtracking algorithm; this algorithm is shown step-by-step so users can understand and picture how it works.

 ## Basic Controls on the User Interface

-- When the user clicks on a cell, it becomes a teal color and is now the focused cell where numbers can go.
+- When the user clicks on a cell, it becomes a teal color and is now the focused cell where numbers can be placed.

-- The cells with a light gray background are the clues given in the original board and cannot be altered.
+- The cells with a light gray background are the clues given in the original board that cannot be altered.

-- Numbers are added to the focused cell using the keyboard, and if the added number is a duplicate in a row, column, or matrix, the numbers in the row, column or matrix will  turn red, respectively.
-Otherwise, the number remains purple.
+- Numbers are added to the focused cell using the keyboard.
+If the added number is a duplicate in a row, column, or matrix, the numbers in the row, column or matrix, respectively, will turn red.
+Otherwise, the numbers remain purple.

 - In this example, adding 2 in the 2nd row and 1st column breaks the row, column, and matrix, so the numbers in the row, column, and matrix all turned red.